davidsday/go-tdd/README.txt

-This is a Vim plugin that I wrote for my own use to smooth my Golang learning and development experience.
+This is a Vim plugin that I wrote in Golang for my own use to smooth my Golang learning and development experience.

 I got my start with Golang with: